 Return of Premium: Subject to vesting schedule 85% year 1, 88% year 2, 91% year 3, 94% year 4, 97% year 5.
 100% year 6+.

 Is Nationwide CareMatters priced competitively with other combination long term care policies?

-The leading hybrid long term care policies today are Lincoln Moneyguard, State Life Asset Care, Pacific Life Premier Care and Genworth Total Living Coverage.
-Lincoln, State Life, Pacific Life and Genworth are all reimbursement policies.
-Nationwide offers cash indemnity benefits.
-So, due to the advantage of indemnity benefits if Nationwide Care Matters is priced competitively with these alternative long term care insurance policies the Nationwide hybrid LTC policy will be worth considering.
+So, due to the advantage of 100% cash indemnity benefits if Nationwide Care Matters is priced competitively with these alternative long term care insurance policies (especially the Securian policy) the Nationwide hybrid LTC policy will be worth considering by you.

 State Life is also rated A+ (AM Best) however the State Life Asset Care policy provides Unlimited long term care benefits which neither of these 3 underwriters will match, and State Life Asset Care also specializes in joint policies for couples or siblings.
 So although the State Life Asset Care policy might be the overall best valued hybrid policy--especially for 2 applicants applying together for coverage-- I will not include the State Life Asset Care policy in this case study at the moment.

 Case Study: Combination life insurance with linked long term care benefits

 $100,000 Single Premium Payment